awaisnisar97/ECS-Threat-Composer/README.md

 - Container health checks
 - Local container testing before deployment

+## Docker Image Optimization

+- Used a multi stage build only the build artifacts (compiled React app + server file) are copied into the final runtime image, not the full build environment or dependencies.
-- initial build image 1.71GB
+- This reduced the image size from 1.71GB to 225.94MB (~86.8% smaller).

 Application health endpoint: